JWahle/piCoreCDSP/README.md

 ### How to update to PCP 11.0.0
 You can do the insitu update from PCP 10.0.0, and things should work fine out of the box.
 If there are any issues, reinstall piCoreCDSP and activate your old configuration in CamillaDSP.

-### How to update to PCP 10.0.0
-You can do the insitu update, but afterward you have to reinstall piCoreCDSP and activate your old configuration in CamillaDSP.

 ## How to uninstall
 SSH onto the piCorePlayer and enter the following commands depending on what you want to uninstall.